 - Design: Pinterest, lol

-Though it’s not very visible, one of my latest additions is a stunning wildflower bouquet on my ribcage area, otherwise known as the side boob (for lack of better words).
+Though it’s not very visible, one of my tattoos is a stunning wildflower bouquet on my ribcage area, otherwise known as the side boob (for lack of better words).

-It’s cute and lovely and adds a little something special.
+It’s cute and lovely and adds a little something special to my collection.

 - Age: 27